Basics2022/bbooks-physics-modern/_sources/ch/statistical-mechanics/entropy.md

 (statistical-mechanics:entropy)=
 # Entropy and arrow of time

+**Microscopic view vs. macroscopic view.** Usually we don't know it accurately/we don't care to know it, and summarize it with a macroscopic view: in this description some information is lost

+Usually:
+* Microscopic symmetry, with uniform transition matrix
+* Many microstates correspond to the same macrostate
+* As the system evolves, its macrostate may evolve towards a stationary state, corrsponding with the macrostate with the most microstates.
+This evolution has a preferred direction - defining an **arrow of time** -, the one with **non-decreasing** expected **entropy**.
+This evolution can also be described in terms of **increasing ignorance**
+* A macroscopic equilibrium corresponds to a stationary distribution of the macrostates with quite sharp maximum.
+While the macroscopic view looks stationary, the system is still evolving at the microscopic level.
+The amplitude of oscillations around an equilibrium decreases as $\sim \frac{1}{\sqrt{N}}$

 (statistical-mechanics:entropy:box-occupation)=
 ## Box occupation example

+**Remark.** In this example, the microscopic dynamics of the system is not deterministic.

 A box with two rooms contains $N$ chambers.
 This balls are numbered so that they are distingushable if you can see their labels.